Excoecaria cochinchinensis

-Name
+Etymology

 The common name of blindness tree comes from Latin, "excoecaria", to make blind.
 Sap in the eyes is reported to causes blindness.
 The Latin name cochinchinensis derives from Cochinchina, an old name for Vietnam.

 Uses

 Excoecaria cochinchinensis is cultivated as an ornamental tropical plant, greenhouse plant, or houseplant.
 A popular colorful cultivar is "Firestorm."

 Precautions

 As with many of the Euphorbiaceae, the sap is toxic and can cause skin eczema in some people.
 It is also toxic if eaten, though in small quantities, it has been used in herbal medicine to treat gastric ulcers.

 Though the plant is considered poisonous, it has beneficial uses as an antiparasitic, antipruritic, and haemostatic treatment.